xDAnkiT/HDFC-AI-Elite-App/README.md

-# Inoffice ReactNative project #
+# HDFC AI ELite ReactNative project #

-This is our Inoffice reactNative project codebase for Android/iOs
+This is our HDFC Adcat Hackathon reactNative project codebase for Android/iOs

 ### Code building tools for Android? ###